Thang Nguyen 555

 We need everyone, our seniors and our STEM graduates, of all stripes and male/female.
 We need one another to get through this crisis and beyond without inciting hate crime and prejudice.
 Covid19 itself has done all the harm we can ever imagine.
 Stay clear- headed and warm- hearted.
 See you on the other side of this colorless Covid19.

-• Crisis and luck
+• Crisis and Luck

-Eyewitness account
+—- Eyewitness account —-

-by William Blake
+Auguries of Innocence by William Blake

-1945 2 million northerners died of famine
+1945 2 million died of famine per WWII upheaval

-1968 US embassy breached – Cronkite CBS stalemate comment
+1968 US embassy breached

 1970 Kent State massacre – Cambodia bombing protest

-1973 Paris Peace agreement
+1973 Paris Peace agreement – Nobel Peace Prize to 2 sides

-1974 Watergate hence war aid denied
+1974 Watergate and war aid (3.25 B promised) denied

 March 29, 1975, Da Nang – Convoy of Tears